substantial/SubCommander/README.md

 Important Conventions
 =====================

-* The server can return a custom error message along with an error code by returning a json string in the body: {"errors": "[my message]"}
+* The server can return a custom error message along with an error code by returning a json string in the body: {"errors": "my error message"}
 * All successful responses are assumed to have JSON bodies